KevinBatdorf/liquidslider/README.markdown

 Versions
 --------

-Version 2.1.0
+Version 2.2.0
-- Removes JS source map
+- Fixes hash linking (new approach)
-- Fixes crosslinks autoslide bug
+- Uses API for cross links

-Version 2.1.0
+Version 2.1
 - Fixes currentPanel bug
 - Switches to a new (better?) modular strategy
 - Switches license to MIT